Join me for the love of words.

 "There are no good Superman stories."

-a dated concept, and yet one that's quite appealing with how preposterously cynical our culture has gotten.
+I tire of people slagging this character.
+Superman is a dated concept, and yet one that's quite appealing with how preposterously cynical our culture has gotten.
 I'm exhausted with all the claims that there's nothing left to do with him except kill him.
 If hope is boring, then you're telling the story wrong.

-his led to me joke around on Twitter last night about a Superman movie that wasn't so gloomy.
+This led to me joke around on Twitter last night about a Superman movie that wasn't so gloomy.
 Something truer to the vision of Superman a lot of us hold.
 Things got out of hand.

 Back in 2013 I played a little game: I was given thirty minutes to write as much of a Wonder Woman movie as I could.
 People liked it.
 Allan Heinberg and Patty Jenkins certainly nailed their vision this year, and if there is a good Wonder Woman movie in existence now, then why not move onto the world's most famous and least popular hero?